-Dunlevy gives her interpretation of the early léine as a sleeveless, anklelength garment worn by both sexes (p.17).
+Dunlevy gives her interpretation of the early léine as a sleeveless, ankle-length garment worn by both sexes (p.17).
 It should be noted that by the 9th century (800 A.D.), léinte illustrated in the Book of Kells are long-sleeved and tapered to the wrist, not sleeveless.
-It may be that the léine, once a simple rectangular or tube-woven garment held onto the body by brooches at the shoulders, became a more tailored and formfitting garment by the beginning of the 6th century.

-two possible variants of the léine The sleeveless is likely disappearing in 600 A.D..
+It may be that the léine, once a simple rectangular or tube-woven garment held onto the body by brooches at the shoulders, two possible variants of the léine The sleeveless is likely disappearing in 600 A.D.